Language & Literature

 Two sounds are new for speakers of English; they are the eu (say oo while forming an ee with your mouth, as in the French word je ) This is often indicated by means of the two dots or dieresis over a vowel --ü or ö [only properly called an umlaut in German.]
 In some usages, there is an accent grave ( \) over eu, instead.

-The other is a nasal sound that can be indicated by ng but we should not actually hear the g -- it is pronounced rather like the end of the word sang.
+The other is a nasal sound that can be indicated by ng.
+When it is at the end of a word, we should not actually hear the g -- it is pronounced rather like the end of the word sang.
 This is an adenoidal sound that is commonly heard in Asian languages, as when the Vietnamese name Nguyen is pronounced correctly.
+However this depends upon the dialect, when ng comes at the beginning of a word, we often ignore the n (more or less.)
+For example, the transliterated word for "yogi" is ngakpa pronounced gagpa.

-There is a problem with spellings that have become recognizable but do not really represent the sound of the Tibetan word.
-One is Chod, the usual English transliteration for the tantric Buddhist "cutting" offering.
+A number of spellings have become recognizable even though they do not represent the sound of the Tibetan word.
+One of them is Chod, the usual English transliteration for the tantric Buddhist "cutting" offering.
 There may better a English rendition but people might not recognize it.

 Tibetan Scriptures